miniclip/gonsul/README.md

 * **70** - This error occurs when secret replacement fails.

 * **80** - This is a generic HTTP error.
 Run Gonsul in debug mode to look for more information regarding the error.

+# Developer Notes
+- WIP